 3. Physio sessions

 Every Equipsme plan includes a number of physiotherapy sessions through AXA Health.
-If your claim is assessed and eligible, the plan can help you get practical support for any MSK issue, without waiting for the NHS, or for things to get worse.
+If your claim is assessed and eligible, the plan can help you get practical support for an MSK issue, without waiting for the NHS, or for things to get worse.

 All our information is desk-based research from credible sources only, including the NHS and medical/disease charities.
+Date reviewed: June 2026.